MicrosoftDocs/entra-docs/docs/verified-id/how-to-opt-out.md

 - Enable new service capabilities.
 - Reset your service configuration.
-- Switch between trust systems ION and Web.
+- Switch between trust systems ION and web.

 ## What happens to your data?